-Software Vertical Contract Renewals is a module well suited for software as a service companies.
-It has predefined fields and behavior oriented towards software license management.
+Software Vertical Contract Renewals is a module well suited for software as service companies.
+It has predefined fields and behaviour-oriented towards software license management.
 It also has very robust functions for mid-contract upsells, down sells and change orders, to name a few.

 Pro Tip: See our popular post about the NetSuite Contract Renewals module and how it benefits your team.

 SuiteBilling is one of the latest modules added to the platform.
 It’s been designed as the ultimate solution to have a punctual recurring billing process in compliance with revenue recognition requirements.

 - Consolidating Invoicing

 - Automated Rating Processes (supported by NetSuite Advanced Revenue Management and Financial modules).